quan3010/academic-kickstart/content/research/_index.md

 **Working papers**

-1.	**Nguyen, Q.**, Rienties, B., Richardson, John T.E.
-Learning analytics to uncover inequality in behavioural engagement and academic attainment in a distance learning setting.
-Submitted to Assessment and Evaluation in Higher Education (02-11-2018)

-2.	**Nguyen, Q.**, Tempelaar, D., Rienties, B. Latent profile analysis of assessment of, for and as learning and its association with self-regulation strategies in a blended mathematics and statistics course.
-Submitted to Educational Psychology (01-10-2018)
+1.	**Nguyen, Q.**, Tempelaar, D., Rienties, B. Latent profile analysis of assessment of, for and as learning and its association with self-regulation strategies in a blended mathematics and statistics course.

-3.	**Nguyen, Q.**, Herodotou, C., Thorne, S., Rienties, B. (2019).
+2.	**Nguyen, Q.**, Herodotou, C., Thorne, S., Rienties, B. (2019).
 Student engagement with digital online courses at the Open University: what is the impact of learning design and study breaks on engagement?
 In Conole, G., Brown, M., Mhichil, M. (Eds.), Taking the craic: tales of digital learning in Higher Education.
 Springer.

+3. Submission to LAK20

+4. Submission to Journal of Learning Analytics, special issue in Learning Design and Learning Analytics